labibsharrarrayat/HFSS_and_FEKO_solutions/README.md

 ---

-## 🔹 Impendance, Magnitude and Phase trend in dipole across different frequencies in HFSS
+## 🔹 Impedance Magnitude and Phase Trend of a Dipole Across Frequency (HFSS)
+This study examines the frequency-dependent impedance behavior of a dipole antenna using ANSYS HFSS, including both magnitude and phase variations across the operating band.
+The results highlight resonance behavior, impedance transitions, and phase reversal regions that are critical for matching, bandwidth estimation, and high-frequency signal integrity analysis in RF and mixed-signal systems.
 ![Dipole Impedance Trend](hfss_impedance_plot.png)

 ---

-## 🔹 Right Hand vs Left Hand Polarization (measuring half-power beamwidth in FEKO)
+## 🔹 Right-Hand vs Left-Hand Circular Polarization (Half-Power Beamwidth Analysis in FEKO)
+This simulation compares right-hand circular polarization (RHCP) and left-hand circular polarization (LHCP) radiation characteristics using FEKO.
+The analysis focuses on half-power beamwidth (HPBW) and polarization-dependent radiation behavior, providing insight into polarization purity, coupling effects, and directional performance relevant to antenna-system integration and electromagnetic compatibility studies.
 ![Right Hand vs Left Hand Polarization](LHC_RHC_HPBW.png)

 ---

 ## 🔹 Radar Cross Section estimation of a sperical object in FEKO

-This simulation illustrates **radar cross section (RCS) behavior** of a spherical target under different polarizations, a concept directly relevant to **EM scattering, EMC analysis, and unintended radiation assessment** in high-frequency systems.
+This simulation investigates the radar cross section (RCS) of a perfectly conducting spherical target under different polarization conditions using FEKO.
+The results illustrate fundamental EM scattering mechanisms, polarization sensitivity, and angular response, which are directly applicable to EMI/EMC analysis, unintended radiation assessment, and high-frequency system modeling.
 <p align="center">
   <img src="bistatic_sphere2.png" width="35%">
   <img src="sphere_rcs.png" width="45%">